T1NKY-W1NKY/AMF/README.md

 ## Project Status

 View the current website at: https://apex-map-finder.herokuapp.com
-More features will continually being added, there is no set schedule for updates
+More features are continually being added, there is no set schedule for updates